 IS ABOUT JESUS

-Everything we do is about Jesus.
-We make disciples.
-We believe disciples follow Jesus fully.
-We grow spiritually as we study scripture, pray, worship and fellowship.
-So we fellowship and study scripture and pray in our Connect Groups.
-In our Worship Services, we pray, worship, consider the Word of God together.
+We make disciples, and we believe disciples follow Jesus fully.
+We grow spiritually as we study Scripture, pray, worship, and fellowship.
+In our Connect Groups, we fellowship, study Scripture, and pray.
+In our Worship Services, we pray, worship, and consider the Word of God together.

-Our women’s ministry meets for meals.
-For coffee or wine.
-To share our lives and pray for each other in our struggles.
-We do life together.
-Authentically and with no put-ons or fake smiles.
+Our women’s ministry meets on Wednesday evenings for guided Bible studies.
+We also meet together to share a meal or for coffee or wine.
+We share our lives and pray for each other in our struggles.
+We do life together—authentically and with no put-ons or fake smiles.
 We love and connect with one another and with God.
 And we wouldn’t have it any other way.

-Our band leads us into worship each Sunday.
-Our tech guys record sermons, play video, work the audio and advance the lyrics as we sing our praises.
-And we always have room for those who are A) Talented and gifted (The joyful noise?
+Our awesome band leads us into worship each Sunday.
+Our tech guys record sermons, play videos, work the audio, and advance the lyrics as we sing our praises.
+And we always have room for those who are A) Talented and gifted.
+[The joyful noise?
 It belongs in the congregation.
-Along with the ego of anyone who MUST have the focus on themselves).
+Along with the ego of anyone who MUST have the focus on themselves.]
 B) Committed first to Christ and second to Layman as “home.”
 C) Humble and teachable.
 D) Seeking to live out the Christian life.